 Envisioning to reach higher positions within Regional Organizations is also a concern expressed by Inuit youth themselves (Qarjuit Youth Council, March 2016 consultation).

-Pijunnaqunga was initiated and developed through the Sustainable Employment Department of KRG to respond to these challenges.
+Pijunnaqunga was initiated and developed through the Sustainable Employment Department of the Kativik Regional Government (KRG) to respond to these challenges.

 Pijunnaqunga provides unique internship opportunities to empower young Inuit Nunavimmiut towards a professional career within Nunavik regional organizations.